Hamsealser/Data-Science/README.md

 In the Skill → Salary task, high MEMC values for features like Python (0.247) and AWS (0.286) in XGBoost showed strong model reliance on these features.
 However, RF models showed lower MEMC, indicating more diffuse reliance. ⚠️

-In the Job Description → Experience task, MEMC scores were relatively low for both models (0.18 and ~0.25), suggesting weaker alignment between SHAP scores and actual model behavior. ⚠️❌
+In the Job Description → Experience task, MEMC scores were relatively low for both models (0.180 for RF, 0.022 for Light BERT), suggesting weak alignment between SHAP scores and actual model behavior. ❌

 ### AUPRC (Top-k Feature Selection)
 Across datasets, AUPRC confirmed that SHAP’s top features preserved predictive power: